wso2/k8s-api-operator/scenarios/scenario-3/README.md

 ## Scenario 3 - Deploy Basic Auth Protected API in Kubernetes Cluster

 - This scenario demonstrates how to deploy basic auth protected API in Kubernetes cluster.
-- First we will create Kubernetes opaque secret with username and password in the kubernetes cluster.
+- First we will create Kubernetes opaque secret with username and password of the user.
 - Then we wil deploy "Security" custom resource(CR) for the basic auth by referring the secret created above in the kubernetes cluster.
 - Created "Security" CR will be referred in the swagger definition.
 - We deploy an API using that swagger file in the Kubernetes custer.